Application Log

-The log_message PL/SQL procedure is an example of the benefits of using packaged procedures.
-You can write a single piece of code to perform a task that needs to be carried out by many other programs.
-By avoiding duplication of code you save time and effort.
-Maintenance is simplified too.
-If you want to change the format of the messages, you just need to amened a single packaged procedure.
+This is a perfect example of the benefits of using packaged procedures: You can write a single piece of code to perform a task that needs to be carried out by many other programs.
+In addition to saving time and effort, maintenance is simplified; If you want to change the format of the messages, you just need to amend a single packaged procedure.

 The severity codes are maintained in the table APPSEVERITY.
 The table has the following codes loaded during installation, but you can add your own: